niclaurenti/niclaurenti.github.io/_pages/about.md

 from the elecrtomagnetic interaction, i.e. Quantum Electrodynamics (QED), cannot be neglected.
 It follows that the proton's components aquire a new member: the photon!
-The photon PDF is somehow special: while the other PDFs cannot be computed but must be extracted from data, the photon can be computed with an approch called LuxQED method, see [arXiv:1607.04266](https://inspirehep.net/literature/1475703) and [arXiv:1708.01256](https://inspirehep.net/literature/1614486), with an equation that links it to the electron-proton scattering predictions.
+The photon PDF is somehow special: while the other PDFs cannot be computed but must be extracted from data, the photon can be computed with an approch called LuxQED method, see [arXiv:1607.04266 <i class="ai ai-inspire" width="40" height="40"></i>](https://inspirehep.net/literature/1475703 "Inspire page"){: .btn--paper} and [arXiv:1708.01256 <i class="ai ai-inspire" width="40" height="40"></i>](https://inspirehep.net/literature/1614486 "Inspire page"){: .btn--paper}, with an equation that links it to the electron-proton scattering predictions.

-The following picture, taken from the [NNPDF4.0 paper](https://inspirehep.net/literature/2747770), shows the comparison of the photon PDFs from the most recent analysis
+The following picture, taken from the [NNPDF4.0QED paper <i class="ai ai-inspire" width="40" height="40"></i>](https://inspirehep.net/literature/2747770 "Inspire page"){: .btn--paper}, shows the comparison of the photon PDFs from the most recent analysis

 <div style="text-align:center">
   <img src="images/ratio_plot_pdfs_gamma.png" alt="phPDFs." width="400">